Kim Jong Grillin'

+Kim Jong Grillin' is a Korean restaurant in Portland, Oregon, United States.
+In 2025, the food cart operated at 770 West Burnside Street and at The Heist in southeast Portland's Woodstock neighborhood.

-Kim Jong Grillin is a Korean restaurant in Portland, Oregon.
-The business operates from southeast Portland's Richmond neighborhood, as of 2022, and plans to expand with a stall in the food hall at Block 216.
+Previously, the business operated in southeast Portland's Richmond neighborhood in 2022.
+Plans to expand with a stall in the food hall at Block 216 did not come to fruition.
+Kim Jong Grillin' has also operated a brick and mortar restaurant in Happy Valley, but the location closed permanently in March 2025.

 Description

 Kim Jong Grillin' serves Korean cuisine, including bulgogi, galbi, and japchae.

 History

 Kim Jong Grillin' is owned by chef Han Ly Hwang.
 The food cart caught fire in 2011.
 The business began operating again in 2014.

-According to Chad Walsh of Eater Portland, the restaurant sold 60–80 pounds of short ribs, 130 pounds of bulgogi, 470–500 pounds of meat, and 250 pounds of kimchi per week, as of mid 2016.
+According to Chad Walsh of Eater Portland, Kim Jong Grillin' sold 60–80 pounds of short ribs, 130 pounds of bulgogi, 470–500 pounds of meat, and 250 pounds of kimchi per week as of mid 2016.
 In June 2016, the business confirmed plans to close on Alberta and collaborate with Matt's BBQ.
-The restaurant was burglarized in December 2016.
+Kim Jong Grillin' was burglarized in December 2016.

 In 2017, Hwang confirmed plans to open Kim Jong Grillin' Ssam at Cartopia, a food cart pod in southeast Portland.

-In 2020, during the COVID-19 pandemic, the restaurant served free meals to unemployed restaurant workers.
-The business plans to operate a stall in the food hall at Block 216, as of 2023.
+In 2020, during the COVID-19 pandemic, Kim Jong Grillin' served free meals to unemployed restaurant workers.
+The business planned to operate a stall in the food hall at Block 216, as of 2023.
+However, the project did not come to fruition.
+Kim Jong Grillin' moved to the Cart Blocks in downtown Portland and announced plans to operate a brick and mortar restaurant in Happy Valley.
+The Happy Valley location closed permanently in March 2025.
+In 2025, the Kim Jong Grillin' food cart operated on West Burnside Street and at The Heist in southeast Portland's Woodstock neighborhood.